vigna/sux-rs/README.md

 providing via an associated type the word type, and on the traits above;
 moreover, the strutures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.

-## ε-serde Support

-All structures in this crate are designed to work well with [ε-serde]: in particular, once you have created and serialized them, you can easily map them into memory or load them in memory regions with specific `mmap()` attributes.
-Support for ε-serde is provided by the feature `epserde`, and support for memory mapping in ε-serde is provided by the `mmap` feature.
+The same is true of structures for balanced parentheses.

-## serde Support
+## Slice-by-value support

-All structures in this crate support serialization with [serde].
-Support is gated by the feature `serde`.

-## Slice by Value Support

 Wherever possible, we support the “slice by value” traits from the [`value-traits`] crate, which make it possible to treat structures such as